-I am an audio and documentary film producer, interdisciplinary artist, and oral historian.
+I am an audio, podcast, and documentary film producer, interdisciplinary artist, and oral historian.
 Recording sound is one of my obsessions.
-Or perhaps it is the other way around: my obsessions compel me to record sound… and voice.
+Or perhaps it is the other way around: my obsessions compel me to record sound.

-As a freelancer, I produce audio (radio, podcasts, sound design, music), visual work (films, photography, multimedia, immersive exhibitions), and I write stories and articles.
+As a freelance producer, I create audio (radio, podcasts, sound design, music) and visual work (films, photography, multimedia, immersive exhibitions), and I write stories and articles.
 Clients include: news publications, independent documentary producers and investigative journalists, artists (visual, literary, musicians, performance, etc.), galleries, nonprofit organizations, and academic institutions.

 My personal work investigates the physics and perception of sound and the relationship between memory, identity, and (in)visibility.
 Areas of focus include: incarceration (juvenile life without parole), poverty, race, restorative justice, migration and displacement, and international sustainable development.